 Rheem Water Heater Reviews - History

-Rheem Manufacturing Company was established in 1920’s by Richard and Donald Rheem when the two brothers bought a galvanizing plant in San Francisco, CA. In the 40’s and 50’s, they expanded its core product line of water heaters to include air conditioning and heating equipment.
-They have expanded and is now a global company with offices in Europe, Australia, Canada, Asia, and South America.
+Rheem Manufacturing Company was established in the 1920s by Richard and Donald Rheem when the two brothers bought a galvanizing plant in San Francisco, CA. In the ’40s and ’50s, they expanded their core product line of water heaters to include air conditioning and heating equipment.
+They have expanded and are now a global company with offices in Europe, Australia, Canada, Asia, and South America.

 You can browse new water heaters and water heater prices here.